mlpack

 matrix += 1;

-Example of loading and saving multiple images:
+Load and save multiple images:

 // Load some favicons from websites associated with mlpack.